 Vision & Mission

-The Monadnock Sustainability Hub strengthens the sustainability and resilience of our region by working collaboratively to reach 100% clean energy.
+The Monadnock Sustainability Hub (MSH) strengthens the sustainability and resilience of our region by working collaboratively to reduce greenhouse gas emissions and reach 100% clean energy.

 We believe in the power and synergy unleashed when good people and organizations join together for the common good.
 We work to create an increasingly resilient, connected and caring Monadnock Region.
 We partner with all community sectors to inspire and conduct local sustainability initiatives and actions that strengthen our shared social, economic and environmental foundation.